Car scams: Buying new and used cars

 If you’re buying from a franchised dealer, it's unlikely you’ll find yourself affected by stolen cars.
 However, wherever you’re buying a car from – new or used – it's worth checking that the retailer has the right to sell you that car.
 Companies like HPI will tell you who the vehicle really belongs to, whether or not it's stolen, or if the car has any outstanding finance against it.

 Vehicle history checks like these also reveal if a car has previously been recorded as written off or damaged in an accident.
 This is particularly important if you’re the second registered owner on the vehicle's V5 document as the seller may not be entirely honest if they want to get the highest possible price.
 If it has suffered any damage previously, this could significantly reduce its resale value and could even mean the car is unsafe to drive.

 Know the total cost of the car

-Don’t be fooled into accepting a lower monthly interest rate for a longer period of time.
-You’ll only end up paying more for the car.
-Instead figure out the total you want to pay for a car and discuss this figure with the dealer – avoid telling them how much you’re willing to pay per month, make this known to the dealer.
+Don’t be fooled into paying a lower interest rate for a longer period of time, as you’ll end up paying more in the end.
+Know how much you want to pay overall for a car, and without discussing how much you want to pay per month, make this known to the dealer.

 Want to know more about getting a decent discount on your new or used car?
 Check out our car price negotiation tricks.